RomanQuerty/VK-get-friends-report/README.md

 vk_api_handler, saver, tests and report_creator modules written with 72 line length limit.

 display_handler written with 99 line length limit.

+Set limitation for other files has no sense.

 ---